Digital Nomad Life in Brazil

 We asked people in Brazil if they could share any humorous cultural blunders they commited.
 They wrote:

 "I did so many silly things here.
 I constantly say something wrong.
 Once in the beginning here in Curitiba, I went grocery shopping.
 I was looking at the meat and couldn't read the package.
 I wanted beef cubes.
 I thought the word on the package said mule so I tried to get someone to help me.
 I wanted beef, not mule.
 The butcher could not understand my portuguese - I was asking what animal the meat was from.
-In the end I pointed and said "mooooo" and he laughed and nodded "Sim, mooooo."," remarked one member in Curitiba.
+In the end I pointed and said "mooooo" and he laughed and nodded "Sim, mooooo."," said one expat in Curitiba.

 Get Quote